Tampa Bay Lightning: Logo and jerseys

 For the 2014–15 season, the Lightning announced that a new black third sweater will replace the existing "BOLTS" sweaters.
 The new sweaters were unveiled on September 27, 2014.
 It retained the "BOLTS" wordmark, while adding white accents in a similar manner as the Los Angeles Kings' sweaters.
 The secondary roundel logo also replaced the primary logo on the sleeves, while the metro name was enscripted on the collar.

 The Lightning made some minor tweaks to their current uniform set following the NHL's move to Adidas as its uniform provider in the 2017–18 season.
 The most notable change is the removal of the "TAMPA BAY" wordmark on the white away sweaters.

 A third sweater was not used during all of 2017–18 and much of the 2018–19 season.
 On February 7, 2019, the Lightning unveiled a new black uniform, lacking any blue and white elements and featuring sublimated black and grey patterns on the sleeves, socks and back numbers.

 For the 2020–21 season, the Lightning released a "Reverse Retro" uniform, using the design they wore from 2001 to 2007.
 Unlike the originals, blue served as the base color while black was relegated to trim color.
 Their 2022–23 "Reverse Retro" uniform used the design of the third jersey from 1996 to 1999, but with a white base.

 For the 2022 NHL Stadium Series, the Lightning unveiled a white uniform with a stylized blue stripe shaped like a thunderbolt at the bottom.
 An updated rendition of the "BOLTS" wordmark was stitched in front, and numbers featured pointed accents.

+In the 2023–24 season, the Lightning unveiled a new black alternate uniform, putting the roundel logo as the main crest and bringing back the "victory stripes" on the sleeves.
+The white numbers with black trim and blue drop shadows were heavily inspired by the team's first uniforms.

 In-game personalities

-Greg Wolf has been the Lightning’s in-game host since the 2006-2007 season.
+Greg Wolf has been the Lightning's in-game host since the 2006–07 season.

 Retired United States Air Force Technical Sergeant Sonya Bryson-Kirksey sings the Canadian and American national anthems at most home games.
-She started singing the US national anthem for the team in 2013, and the Canadian anthem in 2020.
-She is accompanied on game nights by organist, Krystof Srebrakowski.
+She started singing the US national anthem for the team in 2013, and the Canadian anthem in 2020 and is accompanied by organist, Krystof Srebrakowski.